Currently performing “UnTethered” at Edinburgh Fringe

 She utilizes improvisation to devise movement-based work that strives for eloquence in absurdity and authenticity in chaos.
 The research she has undertaken at the intersection of art and mental health has inspired her to create work centered around issues of equality and the ever-changing nature of the self.
 Tana believes in the efficacy of art for social justice, and holds a deep respect for the profound healing power of the theatre.
 Her work has been supported by The Arts Council England, Queens Council on the Arts, The New York Foundation for the Arts, The NYC Department of Cultural Affairs and the US Embassy in Türkiye.

-Her one-woman show “UnTethered”, which is about Obsessive Compulsive Disorder, queerness and demisexuality has played at DasDas in Istanbul and at The Tank in NYC and will premiere in London This March.
+Her one-woman show “UnTethered”, which is about Obsessive Compulsive Disorder, queerness and demisexuality has played at DasDas in Istanbul, The Tank in NYC, Camden People’s Theatre and The Glitch in London, Sweet Venues in Brighton, and is currently running at Greenside @ George Street at The Edinburgh Fringe Festival.